marcverhagen/corelex/README.md

-# CoreLex
+# CoreLex2

-CoreLex is a lexicon of nouns structured around systematic polysemy as found in WordNet.
+CoreLex2 is a lexicon of nouns structured around systematic polysemy as found in WordNet.
 The original CoreLex was developed in the late nineties by Paul Buitelaar in his dissertation (*CoreLex: Systematic Polysemy and Underspecification*, PhD Thesis, Computer Science, Brandeis University, February 1998).

 CoreLex2 is a follow up project that expands on CoreLex.